djavan-bertrand/SwiftUIListBug/README.md

+# ⚠️ The bug has been fixed in Xcode 11.4

 # SwiftUI List bug

 This is a project to show how the behavior of a `List` embedded in a `TabView` which is itself embedded in a NavigationView is bugged when the title of the navigation bar is large.